nadav0411/FinBrain/My AWS Deployment Study Journey/Stage 1 - AWS Foundations + Docker Registry (ECR).md

 - Each layer was uploaded, and I received a digest confirming the push was successful.
 - **digest =** A unique, permanent fingerprint of the Docker image.

 ## 9. Verified the image in AWS Console
 - I opened the **ECR service** in **AWS web console** and I saw there my repository and image there (after switching to the correct region).

+## 10. Summary – What I learned in AWS Stage 1
+- I learned the basics of AWS and how to work with the AWS CLI.
+- I created a secure IAM user, configured access from my computer, and used ECR to store my Docker container in the cloud.
+- Now my backend image is uploaded and ready to be used by AWS services.